2008 Nashbar Cyclocross/Fast Tourer

 Clamp: Dunno.

-Rear light: This is an inexpensive Finnish product: Herrmans H-Track.
+030Rear light: This is an inexpensive Finnish product: Herrmans H-Track.
 It’s very bright and feeds into a nice sized reflector.
-The best mount I could come up with is a Nashbar front rack, mounted on the rear.
-Since it’s only function is to hold the tail light, I will probably try to come up with something a bit more elegant.
+It doesn’t have an off switch, so it remains lit until the capacitor drains.
 The spare light is a Planet Bike Superflash.
 What can I say?
-The best battery powered rear light currently made.010
+The best battery powered rear light currently made.

 Pedals: MKS Lambda.
 Originally I had some cheap Dimension platforms, but after riding with the Lambdas (Grip Kings) on the LHT for so long, they just feel right.
 No clips for me!